Adverse Possession: Should Unobstructed Possession Subsist for 12 Years Immediately Preceding the Suit?

 Jojy George Koduvath

-Should Unobstructed Possession Subsist for 12 Years Preceding the Suit?
+Should Unobstructed Possession Subsist for 12 Years Immediately Preceding the Suit?

 • No.

 Where adverse possession has already ripened into title (by continuous, open, and peaceable possession for a period of 12 years), it is not necessary that such unobstructed possession should subsist for the 12 years immediately preceding the suit.
-Subsequent disturbance or obstruction within a period (whether 1 year or 5 or 11 years) before the suit is immaterial.
+Subsequent disturbance or obstruction within a period of 12 years before the suit is immaterial.

 • Perfection of title — claimant becomes owner.